The Painting Process

 Brushes I use includes a selection of handmade brushes by Rosemary and Co

-When the painting is completely cured (6 months) I apply 3 - 4 layers of permanent protective varnish (Soluvar) that is archival but removable if needed.
+When the painting is completely cured (6 months) I apply a permanent protective varnish that is archival but removable if needed (Gamvar).
 Another advantage of using this varnish over more traditional ones is that it does not yellow with time.
 If an oil painting is sold before six months two layers of retouch varnish are applied.
 Varnishing always gives the painting protection from any environmental factors (including UV) that can damage the paint or stability of the pigments.

 All materials used are guaranteed as archival.
 My scientific background helps me a lot to constantly research what is available in the market and new products.
 However unless evidence is given that new products are better than previous ones I always adhere to the traditional methods of painting using traditional materials that have been time tested for hundreds of years.